Resources from Members

 - Dietary Data Briefs

-Products of the Agricultural Research Service, U.S. Department of Agriculture, these short reports summarize key results from What We Eat in America, NHANES.
-Dietary Data Briefs on the website at this time include the following: dietary intakes of choline, sodium intake of the U.S. population, drinking water intake in the U.S., beverage choices of U.S. adults, MyPyramid intakes and snacking patterns of U.S. adults, snacking patterns of U.S. adults, fluid milk consumption in the United States, snacking patterns of U.S. adolescents, and breakfast in America.
+Products of the U.S. Department of Agriculture’s Agricultural Research Service, these short reports summarize key results from What We Eat in America, NHANES.
+Dietary Data Briefs include dietary intakes of choline, sodium intake of the U.S. population, drinking water intake in the U.S., and beverage choices of U.S. adults.

 - Food Access Research Atlas